snowy owl

 They have the potential to live up to 30 years.

-Snowy owls live for an average of 10 years in the wild, but can survive as long as 30 years in captivity.
-The maximum lifespan that has ever been recorded for a snowy owl was 28 years in captivity.
+Snowy owls typically live around 15 years in the wild, but in captivity, they can survive much longer—up to 30 years.
+The longest recorded lifespan for a snowy owl was 28 years in captivity, highlighting the impact of a controlled environment on their longevity.

 The Snowy Owl is a diurnal raptor.